Skywola/interlinear/README.md

  Interlinear Movie Subtitle Creator

+I have just added my new C# source file for a C# version of this program.
+It has more interactivity, so it will be easier to work with than the Python version, but it has not been tested yet to any great extent.
+When I have tested it enough to feel confident that it will function error-free, I will post the exe file along with the source.

 Python 3.6.
 Tested on Windows 10.

 Create interlinear subtitles for movies using .srt subtitle files in two languages.